Compare Car Insurance Quotes

 Compare Auto Insurance With Expert Analysis

 MoneyGeek analyzed 2.4 million car insurance quotes to find the cheapest and best car insurance companies across all coverage levels.
 No car insurance company is the cheapest for every driver.
-The best companies balance affordability with excellent customer service and claims handling.
+The best companies price well and back it up with strong customer service and claims handling.
 Homeowners can also save by bundling auto with home insurance.

 Compare Car Insurance by State

-Car insurance rates vary widely across states, cities and ZIP codes.
-State laws, required coverage levels and local factors like accident rates, theft frequency and weather all affect what you pay.
+Car insurance rates vary across states, cities and ZIP codes based on state laws, required coverage levels and local conditions like accident rates, theft frequency and weather.
 Switching to your state's cheapest carrier saves up to $1,943 a year.

 No national carrier leads everywhere.
 State Farm is cheapest in 18 states, mostly in the Mountain West and South, and GEICO leads in 16.
 Amica has the lowest rates in Massachusetts and New Jersey.
 Progressive wins in Mississippi, New York, Oklahoma and South Dakota.